snapo/Python-Bustabit-and-Bustadice-Simulator/README.md

 # Python-Bustabit-and-Bustadice-Simulator
 It just generates numbers from Bust a Dice // Bust a Bit and you can try your strategy.
-It can handle without console output around 2.9 Seconds
+It can handle without console output around 100 million games in 2.9 Seconds (at least on my cpu on a single thread)

 To see the numbers please uncomment the print number ...
 If you do this you need at least 40 seconds for 1 million numbers